Velim73285-Star/Velim73285-Star.GitHub.io/_posts/2026-07-28-Fifth-Module-Post.md

 For the different classifiers we covered in the module, attempt to develop appropriate models for this problem.
 You are required to visualise the performance of your models.

+The Python code for this exercise is found from this link: https://colab.research.google.com/drive/1WaWT47fjxvH6iVVecT2tV9MZMykvr4Hr

+The final and full report for this exercise is found from this link: https://docs.google.com/document/d/1fFPHsjFa0gURlEbLk9dPI4nNaltf9iqE/edit

 ### 3. What exactly have I learnt from this module?
 To be completed